 For example, the design leaders concerned about subscriptions might ask this question: If we do a fantastic job getting users to subscribe to our newsletter, how will we improve those users’ lives?
 It focuses them on completing the transaction yet doing so to make a positive difference for their customers.

 Organizations constantly face the challenge of balancing product release vs. bringing innovation for lasting impact.
-As mentioned earlier, this scenario is especially true when there is a more significant focus on outputs over outcomes.
+As mentioned earlier, this scenario is especially true when a more significant focus is on outputs over outcomes.

 Truly innovative products are not born out of pure-play design execution.
 It results from continuous discovery, research into new trends, technologies, user motivations, and iterative product improvement.